The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Summary and conclusion

 \section{Summary and conclusion}

 In this work, we present NIRSpec integral field spectroscopy of three pointings at the gravitationally lensed \(z = 2.37\) LyC-leaking starburst galaxy, the Sunburst Arc.
 For each spaxel, we have simultaneously fitted the strongest emission lines to each a single Gaussian profile, all with a shared redshift and FWHM in velocity space, yielding maps of velocity centroid, FWHM, and line fluxes at a pixel resolution of \(0\farcs05\).
-We constructed maps dust reddening, \(\Delta\)~[\ion{S}{2}]
+We constructed maps of dust reddening, ionization parameter \(O_{32}\), ionization tracer \(\Delta\)~[\ion{S}{2}], and shock- and abundance tracer [\ion{N}{2}]/H\(\alpha\).

 We have extracted a stacked spectrum of 5 lensed images of the LyC emitting cluster (the LCE) found within the IFU footprints.
 We have extracted a magnification-corrected and integrated spectrum of the region within the IFU footprint which covers the largest part of the unlensed galaxy, to mimic a spectrum of the galaxy as it would be observed without gravitational lensing.
 From these, we were able to compute diagnostic line ratios of interest for LyC escape both for the LCE stack, the full galaxy and in one case also as a 2D map.